MunasheMuk2/streetwear-curated/README.md

 ## Testing

-Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.
+Please refer to the [TESTING.md](TESTING.md) file for all test-related information

 ---